g-stefan/project-structure/README.md

 #### .gitignore

-Folders or files to be ignored (for example build folder)
+Folders or files to be ignored (for example temp folder)

 #### build.cmd, build.sh